susanyang17/doc/dev-ref/Control_Components.md

 scroll toward one direction, Spreadsheet will remove cached cell data in reversed direction.
-For example, if you scroll toward right (east), it will remove those cached cells data of the left (west) which are over the `MaxRenderedCellSize` inside the "cached range" but outside the "visible range".
+For example, if you scroll toward right (east), it will remove those cached cells data of the left (west) which are over the `MaxRenderedCellSize` inside the "cached range" but outside of the "visible range".

 ## Max Visible Rows and Columns

-The attribute `maxVisibleColumns` controls the maximum visible number of columns in Spreadsheet.
-The minimal value of the attribute must be larger than 0.
-For example, if you set it to 40, it will allow showing only column `A` to column `AN`.
+The attribute `maxVisibleColumns` controls the maximum visible number of columns in the Spreadsheet, it must be larger than 0.
+For example, if you set it to 40, it will display 40 columns: column `A` to column `AN`.

-*(Since 3.8.1)* If you set this attribute to 0 or just do not set it, ZK Spreadsheet will detect the sheet content and show as more columns as needed.
+If you set this attribute to 0 or didn't set it, spreadsheet will detect the sheet content and show as more columns as needed.
 However, it will show at least 40 columns if you have a smaller sheet.

 Similarly, the attribute `maxVisibleRows` controls the maximum visible number of rows in Spreadsheet.
-You can use above 2 attributes to set up the visible area according to your requirement.
+You can use these 2 attributes above to set up the visible area according to your requirement.

-*(Since 3.8.1)* If you set this attribute to 0 or just do not set it, ZK Spreadsheet will detect the sheet content and show as more rows as needed.
+If you set this attribute to 0 or didn't set it, spreadsheet will detect the sheet content and show as more rows as needed.
 However, it will show at least 200 rows if you have a smaller sheet.

 **Usage:**